luanpotter/shattered-wilds/docs/arcane.md

 ## Concentration

 Depending on the chosen School and desired effect, spells can be instantaneous, meaning they are done after the Casting Time over which the Components are executed; or they can be held in Concentration.
-While Concentrating, the caster must spend an additional 1FP at the end of their turn, cannot take any actions with the Focus trait, and can drop Concentration at will.
+While Concentrating, the Caster cannot take any actions with the Focus trait (such as other Spells).
+A Caster can always just drop Concentration at will.
 See more details about which types of effects can be instantaneous or not under Augmentations > Duration below.

+As with any other Focus Actions, if the Caster is disrupted during concentration (or during the Spell Casting), they must roll a Tenacity check to sustain Concentration or finalize the cast.
+See more details on the [Actions](/docs/actions.md) page.

 ## Contested Checks